 Dr Ben Greene established the original laser space tracking capabilities and infrastructure across Australia.
 He was also the principle designer of the initial remote weapon stations programs for the US Army.

-Ben is the CEO of EOS, holding the position from the company’s founding in 1983.
+Ben is the former CEO of EOS, holding the position from the company’s founding in 1983 until 2022.
 He is widely published in science and technology, has authored numerous patents, and his work has been recognized by NASA and USAF awards.

 Ben is a past member of Australia’s Prime Ministers Science, Engineering and Innovation Council (PMSEIC), Director of the CRC for Space Environment Management and Deputy Chair of the Western Pacific Laser Tracking Network (WPLTN).